milesdaudistel/notes/notes.md

 `file permissions` there are 3 things you can do with a file:  you can read, write, or execute the file.
 Executing a file means running it like an app.

 `users` a user is a person who logs into Unix.
 Each user has certain permissions for each file.
 The `root` user is the master user.
 They can read, write, or execute any file.
 When you log in to your computer for the first time, you create a new user whose name is probably your name.
-There are certain files you have permissions for, and certain files you can't access.
+There are certain files you have permissions for, and certain files you can't access, like files that your computer needs in order to run.
+You can switch to be the root user if you know the password.

 `environment`  everything your program needs so it can run.
 In order to know whether something is part of your programs environment, ask yourself this:  If I deleted this while my code was running, would my program still function correctly?